A physical basis for cosmological correlators from cuts: Acknowledgments

 \section{Acknowledgments}

 SD and AP are grateful to Anastasia Volovich and Marcus Spradlin for valuable feedback throughout the project.
 We also thank Cl\'ement Dupont, Andrew McLeod, Lecheng Ren, He-Chen Weng and Karen Yeats for engaging discussions that helped shape our final results.
-This work was supported in part by the US Department of Energy under contract DESC0010010 Task F (SD) and by Simons Investigator Award $\#376208$ (AP).
+This work was supported in part by the US Department of Energy under contract DESC0010010 Task F (SD, AP).